MartinaP87/power-yoga/README.md

 - When writing the function reduce_available_spaces the available_spaces value of the relevant class was reduced temporarily.
 When the function was called again, it was starting from the initial value.
 Simply saving the class fixed the problem.

+## Ongoing bugs:
+During testing, I realized that when I tried to retrieve the password, the website was crushing, and the system wasn't allowing me to reset it.
+I then deleted the 'forgot password?' link to prevent the issue, but I haven't found a solution to fix the bug.

 ## Deployment:
 - Log into Heroku;
 - On the dashboard, click on **New**;